Callgent/callgent-docs/blog/2024-05-08-the-spark-behind-callgent/index.md

     - Progressive invocation
 - Natural language SOP orchestration

-This vision led to the conception of Botlet.IO, built on these core principles:
+This vision led to the conception of Callgent, built on these core principles:

-- No business logic within Botlet.IO, just invocation and orchestration
+- No business logic within Callgent, just invocation and orchestration
 - Systems and users function as equal services
 - AI-powered semantic data mapping
-- Seamless experience for all systems and users with embedded Botlet adaptors
+- Seamless experience for all systems and users with embedded Callgent adaptors

 ## The Journey So Far